KaliedaRik/Scrawl-canvas/docs/reference/sc-filter-engine.md

 + (Codrops, 2019) - [A series of articles around SVG filters](https://tympanus.net/codrops/2019/01/15/svg-filters-101/)
 + (yoksel.github.io) - [An interactive SVG filters playground](https://yoksel.github.io/svg-filters/#/)

-> **tl;dr:** Filter effects - however they are used in a web page - are often computationally expensive and risk slowing down page speed and responsiveness.
-Use filters wisely!

 Browsers extend the use of these filters to Javascript-driven paint operations in the `<canvas>` element.
 The canvas context engine includes a [filter property](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/filter) (note: the key is singular), which dev-users can use to apply CSS filters to specific fill and stroke invocations.
 SC implements this functionality via regular `set` function calls: `cell.set({filter: string})` for the entire Cell object's display, and `entity.set({filter: string})` for individual entity objects within the display.
-See test demo [Filters-501](../../demo/filters-501.html) to see this functionality in action.
+Test demo [Filters-501](../../demo/filters-501.html) shows this functionality in action.

-## The SC filter engine
+## The SC filter factory
 While browsers have (for the most part) supported general CSS filter functionality since 2013, extending that support to the canvas context engine `engine.filter` property has lagged and (as of March 2025, with respect to Safari browsers) remains incomplete.

 Given how useful filter functionality can be for creating various `<canvas>`-based displays and products, repo-devs built a bespoke filter engine into SC.
 Much of the functionality for the filter engine is defined in the [helper/filter-engine.js](../source/helper/filter-engine.html) file.
 This filter engine - which is an entirely novel filter system, separate from CSS filters - acts as a singleton object, created during SC initialization, and handles all SC-specific filter effect processing across all `<canvas>` elements present on the web page.